Beijing BJ40

-The Beijing BJ40 is an off-road vehicle produced by BAIC Motor.
+The Beijing BJ40 is a Chinese off-road vehicle produced by BAIC Motor.
 Originally branded directly as a BAIC product, the vehicle series was rebadged under the Beijing brand after the brand was introduced in 2019.
+Its exterior styling resembles that of the Jeep Wrangler.

-Overview
+First generation (2014-present)

-The BJ40 is divided into four trim levels, the BJ40 S (Super), BJ40 P (Professional), BJ40 C (City) and BJ40 SE (Special Edition).
+The first generation BJ40 is divided into four trim levels, the BJ40 S (Super), BJ40 P (Professional), BJ40 C (City) and BJ40 SE (Special Edition).
 They were designated for different target consumer groups.

 BAIC BJ40

-The BAIC B40/BJ40 originally debuted as a concept during the 2010 Beijing Auto Show, and it is controversial as it resembles the iconic Jeep Wrangler styling wise.
+The BAIC B40/BJ40 originally debuted as a concept during the 2010 Beijing Auto Show, and it was controversial as it resembled the iconic Jeep Wrangler.

-The Production BJ40 debuted on the 2013 Guangzhou Auto Show.
-The BJ naming system stands for BeiJing, the capital of country and brand name of the vehicle.
+The BJ40 production car debuted at the 2013 Guangzhou Auto Show.
+The BJ naming system stands for Beijing-Jeep, because in the 1980s Beijing Automotive Engineering Company (predecessor of today's BAIC) signed an agreement with the American brand Jeep, forming the company Beijing Jeep Corporation (which would soon acquire other companies and to become BAIC).
+Through this agreement, the BAIC BJ40 (Beijing-Jeep) would go on sale based on the Jeep Wrangler.